LiquidGalaxyLAB/La-Palma-Volcano-Eruption-Tracking-Tool/README.md

 *  After this, we run our app by using the following command:

+> [!TIP]
-> ❗ Remember that you must have a tablet device connected or an android tablet emulator running in order to run the app.
+> Remember that you must have a tablet device connected or an android tablet emulator running in order to run the app.

 ```bash
 $ flutter run